samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 > This recovery week brick consists of a 90-minute bike workout where you'll
 > sustain 75 minutes of effort between 80-85% FTP transitioning into a quickly
-> paced20-minute run at a Moderate-Hard, RPE8 pace where you'll target some
+> paced 20-minute run at a Moderate-Hard, RPE8 pace where you'll target some
 > speed-endurance by running a little quicker than your half-marathon pace.